-To be accepted into the M.F.A., students must have a 3.5 in every M.A. course, write a letter of interest to the Program Director as an application, and be approved by the full CW faculty to continue into the M.F.A.
+To be accepted into the M.F.A., students must have a 3.5 in every M.A. course, write a letter of interest to the Program Director, and be approved by the full CW faculty to continue into the M.F.A.
 Once in the program, students must maintain the 3.5 GPA AND have a 3.5 or better in every course to remain in the program.

 (30 credit hour minimum)

-The Master of Arts in Creative Writing is a 30-credit, low-residency program in seven tracks, each of which will appear on the M.A. diploma: fiction / poetry / screenwriting / playwriting / creative nonfiction/publishing / documentary film.
+The Master of Arts in Creative Writing is a 30-credit, low-residency program in seven tracks, each of which will appear on the M.A. diploma: fiction / poetry / screenwriting / playwriting / creative nonfiction/publishing / spoken word.

-The Master of Fine Arts in Creative Writing (48 credit hour minimum) (low residency M.F.A.)
+The Master of Fine Arts in Creative Writing (49 credit hours minimum) (low residency only, no Weekender option)

 All graduate creative writing programs include two components, Residencies and Project Semesters — which are outlined below.
 Specific credit requirements for the degree and certificate follow this discussion.